 American says that they’ve made this decision while trying to “strike the right balance of providing the level of service our customers have come to expect while keeping our costs in-check.”

-Currently American has more than 50 Admirals Club locations around the world, so this isn’t a huge closure, or anything.
+Currently American has nearly 50 Admirals Club locations around the world, so this isn’t a huge closure, or anything.
 Of course this greatly impacts those who frequently travel through these markets.
 I’ll admit I don’t study Admirals Clubs that closely, but I actually had no clue that any of those airports had Admirals Clubs, so…

 The best way to access Admirals Clubs